DuendeInexistente/Cirque/ShortStories/afterparty.md

  “*Noblesse oblige*, Querer.
 I made a statement at the ceremony.”

- “What kind of statement for a king is to enter battle without his people?”
+ “What kind of statement for a king is to enter battle without his people?
+To be weak and frail?”

  “That of a king that needs no army.”
 He said weakly, fully aware that his trembling legs contradicted it.